Struct Operator

 pub fn list_with( &self, path: &str, ) -> FutureList<impl Future<Output = Result<Vec<Entry>>>>

-List entries that starts with given path in parent dir with more options.
+List entries in the parent directory that start with the specified path with additional options.

 §Notes